appknox/vulnerabilities/vulnerabilities/10_android_unused_permissions/description.md

-Application seems to be using extra permissions which are not really needed
+The application seems to be using extra permissions which are not really needed